Sparronator9999/OpenBootCamp/README.md

-Yep, and it's [officially supported by Apple](https://support.apple.com/en-us/102622) on any Intel Mac (with varying "official" Windows support, but I was able to get the latest Windows 10 LTSC single-booting on a 2010 MacBook with few issues).
+Yep, and it's [officially supported by Apple](https://support.apple.com/en-us/102622) on any Intel Mac (with varying "official" Windows support, but I was able to get the latest Windows 10 LTSC single-booting on a 2010 MacBook (the white unibody model) with few issues).

 ### How did you make this?!